pubkey/rxdb/docs-src/electron.md

 ## RxStorage Electron IpcRenderer & IpcMain

-To use RxDB in [electron](./electron-database.md), it is recommened to run the RxStorage in the main process and the RxDatabase in the renderer processes.
+To use RxDB in [electron](./electron-database.md), it is recommended to run the RxStorage in the main process and the RxDatabase in the renderer processes.
 With the rxdb electron plugin you can create a remote RxStorage and consume it from the renderer process.

 To do this in a convenient way, the RxDB electron plugin provides the helper functions `exposeIpcMainRxStorage` and `getRxStorageIpcRenderer`.
 Similar to the [Worker RxStorage](./rx-storage-worker.md), these wrap any other [RxStorage](./rx-storage.md) once in the main process and once in each renderer process.
 In the renderer you can then use the storage to create a [RxDatabase](./rx-database.md) which communicates with the storage of the main process to store and query data.